-Ironworld Discovery Center is a history museum that preserves the story of Iron Range mining and culture.
-Ironworld's museum, trolley operation and living history site are open seasonally while the Iron Range Research Center (library and archives) is open year around.
-Ironworld also is home to Iron Range Resources' Mineland Reclamation Program which undertakes safety, environmental and economic development projects on abandoned minelands of the pre-taconite era, often in cooperation with adjacent communities.
-In 2005, Mineland Reclamation will grow and plant 300,000 containerized seedlings on the Mesabi, Vermilion and Cuyuna iron ranges.
+The Ironworld campus is also home to Iron Range Resources' Mineland Reclamation Program which undertakes safety, environmental and economic development projects on abandoned minelands of the pre-taconite era, often in cooperation with adjacent communities.
+In 2006, Mineland Reclamation grew 300,000 containerized seedlings for planting on the Mesabi, Vermilion and Cuyuna iron ranges.

 Iron Range Resources funds destination marketing activities in cooperation with many community and regional tourism partners in both the public and private sectors.
 The agency provides technical assistance to tourism development organizations to enhance tourism and quality of life.

-Iron Range Resources also is helping to diversify Minnesota's iron mining industry by supporting the development of value-added iron and steel products and non-ferrous minerals.
-One of the latest developments is the Mesabi Nugget project Mesabi Nugget will produce 96 percent pure iron nuggets directly from iron ore, which then can be shipped to electric furnaces, basic oxygen furnaces and foundries to make steel, which would allow Minnesota to expand its iron ore customer base.
-Planning for a production-scale iron nugget plant at the Cliffs Erie site near Aurora-Hoyt Lakes will be completed in late 2006.
-Minnesota Steel, another value-added project, continues to move towards building a slab steel production facility in Itasca County near Nashwauk A \$1.7 million project to analyze, test market and promote taconite by-products for use in the Midwest aggregate industry is underway as well.
+Iron Range Resources also is helping to diversify Minnesota's iron mining industry by supporting the development of valueadded iron and steel products and non-ferrous minerals.
+Mesabi Nugget is one of these projects.
+Mesabi Nugget will produce 96 percent pure iron nuggets directly from iron ore, which then can be shipped to electric furnaces, basic oxygen furnaces and foundries to make steel, which would allow Minnesota to expand its iron ore customer base.
+Construction of the production-scale iron nugget plant at the Cliffs Erie site near Aurora-Hoyt Lakes has begun and is scheduled to be completed in 2009.
+Minnesota Steel, another value-added project, continues to move towards building a slab steel production facility in Itasca County near Nashwauk.
+Permits and financing are expected in 2007.
+A \$1.7 million project to analyze, test market and promote taconite byproducts for use in the Midwest aggregate industry is underway as well.

 Iron Range Resources also is enthusiastic about the possibilities non-ferrous minerals development holds for Minnesota.
-The deposits that show the greatest commercial potential are PolyMet's NorthMet Project, Teck Cominco's Mesaba Project and the Lehman Exploration and Franconia Minerals Birch Lake Project.
-Although Teck Cominco announced that their Mesaba Project in Minnesota is on hold, they continue to hold their mineral leases in Minnesota.
+The deposits that show the greatest commercial potential are PolyMet's NorthMet Project, Teck Cominco's Mesaba Project, Franconia Minerals' Birch Lake Project and Duluth Metals' Nokomis Deposit.
 Each of these deposits are potential copper, nickel, and precious metals commercial projects that will require additional financing, exploration and mineral processing development.

-For fiscal year 2007, the Iron Range Resources Board has approved an operating budget of \$24,992,370 to deliver the projects, programs and activities previously mentioned.
+For fiscal year 2008, the Iron Range Resources Board has approved an operating budget of \$28,161,644 to deliver the projects, programs and activities previously mentioned.
 The agency proposes to do so with a budgeted complement of 55 full-time employees as well as a number of temporary and seasonal personnel.

-Iron Range Resources also assists the taconite industry, including \$113,178,915 made available since 1993 to the Minnesota taconite producers for investments in new equipment, facilities and research.
+Iron Range Resources also assists the taconite industry, including \$125,436,172 made available since 1993 to the Minnesota taconite producers for investments in new equipment, facilities and research.
 This is made possible through the rebate of production taxes from the Taconite Economic Development Fund (TEDF, Minnesota Statute §298.227).
 In 2001, the Legislature made the TEDF permanent and increased the distribution by 14.7-cents per ton to 30.1-cents beginning in 2002.

-The agency has provided an additional \$46,389,561 since 1993 to the taconite producers through its Taconite Assistance Program, Producer Grant Program (PGP, Minnesota Statute §298.2961) and other assistance.
+The agency has provided an additional \$46,389,561 since 1993 to the taconite producers through its Taconite Assistance Program, Producer Grant Program (PGP, Minnesota Statute \$298.2961) and other assistance.
 This amount includes \$10 million appropriated in 1996 from the Douglas J. Johnson Trust Fund for the PGP through which Iron Range Resources provided grants to taconite producers for environmentally unique reclamation projects and facility improvements.

-During 1993-2006, Iron Range Resources has reinvested a total of \$157,318,476 in the Minnesota taconite industry through the above programs.
-These dollars have leveraged \$180 million from the producers to undertake projects totaling \$329 million.
+During 1993-2007, Iron Range Resources has reinvested a total of \$171,825,733 in the Minnesota taconite industry through the above programs.
+These dollars have leveraged \$204 million from the producers to undertake projects totaling \$363 million.

-FY 07 Iron Range Resources Budget
+FY 08 Iron Range Resources Budget